 2. Payment for Contract Work

 For performing the Work of this Agreement, as set forth in Exhibit D, Work to be Performed, the Judicial Council shall compensate the Contractor, after the completion and Acceptance of the work.
-The first payment will be 20% of the total cost of awarded proposal and will take place after the completion of the set up of the external website; the finalization of an operational social media strategy that will be developed in conjunction with KKIS work staff and obtaining KKIS staff input and final approval of the work and submission of a completed comprehensive work plan as described in the RFP.
+The first payment will be 20% of the total cost of awarded proposal and will take place after the completion of the set up of the external website; the finalization of an operational social media strategy that will be developed in conjunction with KKIS work staff and obtaining KKIS staff input and final approval of the work; and submission of a completed comprehensive work plan as described in the RFP.
 Monthly payments will be determined by dividing the balance by the months remaining in the contract after the initial payment.
 Payments thereafter will take place on a monthly basis after receipt of a monthly report due at the end of each month.
 The monthly report will provide detailed status on specific tasks and deliverables and an analysis of relevant data to assess any inconsistencies and provide recommendations for enhancing data quality.
 Monthly payments after the initial payment will be determined by dividing the balance remaining on the contract by the number of months remaining in the contract.

 3. Direct Expenses